Aliases for NPHS1 Gene

 This gene encodes a member of the immunoglobulin family of cell adhesion molecules that functions in the glomerular filtration barrier in the kidney.
 The gene is primarily expressed in renal tissues, and the protein is a type-1 transmembrane protein found at the slit diaphragm of glomerular podocytes.
 The slit diaphragm is thought to function as an ultrafilter to exclude albumin and other plasma macromolecules in the formation of urine.
 Mutations in this gene result in Finnish-type congenital nephrosis 1, characterized by severe proteinuria and loss of the slit diaphragm and foot processes.[provided by RefSeq, Oct 2009]

 GeneCards Summary for NPHS1 Gene

-NPHS1 (NPHS1, Nephrin) is a Protein Coding gene.
-Diseases associated with NPHS1 include Nephrotic Syndrome, Type 1 and Familial Idiopathic Steroid-Resistant Nephrotic Syndrome With Diffuse Mesangial Proliferation.
+NPHS1 (NPHS1 Adhesion Molecule, Nephrin) is a Protein Coding gene.
+Diseases associated with NPHS1 include Nephrotic Syndrome, Type 1 and Congenital Nephrotic Syndrome Finnish Type.
 Among its related pathways are Nephrin/Neph1 signaling in the kidney podocyte and Cell junction organization.
-GO annotations related to this gene include protein domain specific binding and myosin binding.
-An important paralog of this gene is KIRREL3.
+Gene Ontology (GO) annotations related to this gene include protein domain specific binding and myosin binding.
+An important paralog of this gene is KIRREL1.

 Seems to play a role in the development or function of the kidney glomerular filtration barrier.
 Regulates glomerular vascular permeability.
 May anchor the podocyte slit diaphragm to the actin cytoskeleton.
 Plays a role in skeletal muscle formation through regulation of myoblast fusion (By similarity).